Nearly half of U.S. unicorn founders were born outside the country, study finds

 By Verne Harnish

-In an industry where many firms rely solely on relationship-based selling, Lamb Insurance Company has differentiated itself with a unique approach to cold calls and developing proprietary software.
+In an industry where many firms rely solely on relationship-based selling, Lamb Insurance Services has differentiated itself with a unique approach to cold calls and developing proprietary software.
 Lamb, an insurance broker based in New York City, is dedicated to serving nonprofits and social services businesses, as well as real estate and the commercial auto industry.

-Now Joshua Lamberg, founder and CEO of Signers National—the parent company of Lamb Insurance Company—is scaling up in a big way, under the guidance of Scaling Up Certified Coach Rich Manders of FreeScale Coaching in Cambridge, Mass.
+Now Joshua Lamberg, founder and CEO of Signers National—the parent company of Lamb Insurance Services—is scaling up in a big way, under the guidance of Scaling Up Certified Coach Rich Manders of FreeScale Coaching in Cambridge, Mass.

 At the end of 2022, Lamberg sold 20% of its business to the private equity firm CVC.
 “This was a fantastic deal, and with CVC as a partner, we began to incorporate mergers and acquisitions (M&A) alongside what had previously been an exclusively organic strategy,” says Lamberg.
 About 60% of its growth is organic with the rest through acquisitions.